-A much more complete list of graduate departments is available from the American Psychological Society server at Hanover College.
+A much more complete list of graduate departments is available from the Social Psychology Network server managed by Scott Plous at Wesleyan University.

 Most graduate schools in the United States require taking the Graduate Record Examination.
 Information about the Advanced GRE in Psychology is available from Kaplan, one of the groups that provide coaching on the GREs.